 Without question, adding ethanol to gasoline reduces our total consumption of petroleum to some degree.
 Critics argue that ethanol production uses more energy than it produces, however, and to date it has caused corn prices to skyrocket to the point that food animal producers no longer are able to operate their businesses profitably, even as meat and grain food prices increase.
 There are other biomass plants that can be used instead of corn, however, and production processes are improving to be more efficient.
 Corn likely will not remain the primary biomass input in the future, but biofuels likely are here to stay indeed.

 10. What about hydropower?

 Many large and impressive dams were built decades before we recognized the environmental costs of those dams.
 Those that exist still produce hydroelectricity, but there are newer approaches that carry less environment effect.
-One of those is the micro hydro system that uses free-flowing streams or rivers to produce up to 100 kilowatts of power.
+One of those is the micro-hydro system that uses free-flowing streams or rivers to produce up to 100 kilowatts of power.
 “Run of the river” systems use the kinetic energy of naturally moving water without the use of a dam.
-These are reliable in that moving water moves all of time, providing a steady, constant supply of electricity.
+These are reliable in that moving water moves all of the time, providing a steady, constant supply of electricity.